Competing with home sharing competitors (alternative accommodations) and local hotels

 It’s no secret that hotels face a lot of competition, and it’s been a while since that competition was solely from nearby hotels.
-Airbnb had an estimated revenue of $3 to $3.5 billion in 2018 and in March of this year, Booking Holdings shared that their 2018 alternative accommodation options accounted for $2.8 million.
-Despite growing revenues, hotels have a significant advantage over alternative accommodations and venues: hotel staff are groomed in hospitality first, placing an emphasis on excellent service.
-And in 2019, that excellent service is expected to be more and more personalized.
-Throughout your guest’s journey, from acquisition to booking to the stay experience and beyond, here are some tips for how you can take personalization to the next level to outpace your competition.
+Companies such as Airbnb have grown in prominence and an ever-growing list of sharing economy players threaten the hotel industry.
+But hotels have a significant advantage over home sharing competitors, alternative accommodations and venues: hotel staff are groomed in hospitality first, placing an emphasis on excellent and more personalized service.
+Throughout your guest’s journey, from acquisition to booking to the stay experience and beyond, here are some tips for how you can take personalization to the next level to outpace your home sharing competitors.

 1. Market Personalization